Mallick17/AWS-ELB/README.md

 # Target Groups

 ### What Are Target Groups?
+Target groups are logical groupings of targets that an Application Load Balancer (ALB) or Network Load Balancer (NLB) can route requests to.
+They define where traffic should be sent based on listener rules, ensuring efficient distribution and health monitoring.
+Targets can include EC2 instances, IP addresses, or Lambda functions, registered with the target group for traffic routing.
-Target groups are sets of registered targets, such as EC2 instances, IP addresses, Lambda functions, or other load balancers, to which an ELB routes incoming traffic.
+- Target groups are sets of registered targets, such as EC2 instances, IP addresses, Lambda functions, or other load balancers, to which an ELB routes incoming traffic.
 They help distribute traffic efficiently, ensuring no single target is overwhelmed, which is crucial for maintaining application availability.

+### **Key Features:**
+- **Target Registration:** You register targets with a target group, specifying their type (instances, IPs, or Lambda).
+For example, for ALB, you might register EC2 instances running a web server, while for NLB, you could register IP addresses for high-performance applications.
+- **Health Checks:** Configurable health checks determine target health, ensuring only healthy targets receive traffic.
+Parameters include protocol (HTTP, HTTPS, TCP), port, path (for HTTP/HTTPS), healthy threshold, unhealthy threshold, timeout, and interval.
+For instance, an HTTP health check might use a path like "/health" with a 200 status code indicating health.
+- **Protocol and Port:** Define the protocol (e.g., HTTP, HTTPS for ALB; TCP, UDP for NLB) and port for communication with targets, aligning with listener configurations.
+- **Multiple Associations:** A single load balancer can be associated with multiple target groups, each handling different traffic types.
+For example, one target group for "/api/*" and another for "/web/*" in an ALB setup.
+- **Stickiness:** For ALB, you can enable stickiness at the target group level, ensuring requests from the same client are routed to the same target, useful for session persistence.

 ### How Do They Work with Different ELB Types?
 - **Application Load Balancer (ALB)**: Ideal for web apps, supports HTTP, HTTPS, and gRPC, with ports 1-65535.
 It can route to instances, IPs, or Lambda, and includes features like weighted routing (e.g., 80% to one group, 20% to another).
 - **Network Load Balancer (NLB)**: Designed for high-performance apps, supports TCP, TLS, UDP, and TCP_UDP, also on ports 1-65535.
 It handles instance, IP, and ALB targets, with client IP preservation options.